ibm-cloud-docs/assistant/access-control.md

 The **Editor** and **Operator** platform roles are equivalent to the Administrator role.

-At a minimum, you must give someone *Viewer* access to a service instance or they cannot access anything.
+At a minimum, you must give someone *Viewer* platform access to a service instance or they cannot access anything.
 {: important}

+### Service roles
+{: #access-control-service-roles}

+A service role controls what a person can do in {{site.data.keyword.conversationshort}}.

+When you assign a service role, you can decide whether to apply the service role to an instance, which effectively applies to every assistant and skill in the instance, or to a specific resource, such as one skill or one assistant.

+The resource-level service role assignment takes precedence over the instance-level assignment.
+For example, you can give someone Reader access to the service instance and Writer access to a single skill in the instance.

-#### Service roles
+#### Instance-level service roles
 {: #access-control-global-service-roles}

-Optionally, choose one or more service roles for the user that will apply to all of the skills and assistants in the instance.
+Choose a service role for the user that will apply to all of the skills and assistants in the instance.

 | Role | Privileges of the users in this role |
 |------|---------------------------------------|